Mental Health Facilities Syracuse, UT

 Davis Behavioral Health - 7.3 miles from Syracuse, UT

 Davis Behavioral Health is a mental health center in Layton, Utah, located at 934 South Main Street, 84041 zip code.
 Davis Behavioral Health provides telemedicine/telehealth and outpatient treatment.
-Davis Behavioral Health offers integrated dual diagnosis disorder treatment, group therapy and individual psychotherapy to young adults, children / adolescents and adults.
-Davis Behavioral Health also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-More services available at Davis Behavioral Health include family psychoeducation, supported housing and supported employment.
+Davis Behavioral Health offers behavior modification, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
+Davis Behavioral Health also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+More services available at Davis Behavioral Health include case management, suicide prevention services and assertive community treatment.

 Learn More